Admissions (Policy AD-1, AD-2, and AD-11)

 • LPN-BSN

-• A current unencumbered LPN license in the US, its territories, or its protectorates.
+• A current unencumbered LPN license in the US, its territories, or protectorates.
 The license must be effective in the state where clinical experiences will occur.

 • RN–BSN

-• A current unencumbered state RN license (and APRN license, if applicable) in the US, its territories, or its protectorates.
+• A current unencumbered state RN license (and APRN license, if applicable) in the US, its territories, or protectorates.
 The license must be effective in the state where clinical or residency experiences will occur.

 Graduate Degree-Seeking: